 In order to calculate efficiency, you need to apply the following formula:

-The result will be a number between 0% and 100%.
-An efficiency equal to 0% means that all of the energy is wasted, and the energy output is equal to zero.
+An efficiency of 0% means that all the input energy is wasted, and the energy output is equal to zero.

 How is it possible?
 The apparent efficiency of 300% results from the definition of efficiency that we use.
 The electrical power supplied to LED lights might be actually lower than the output, but it doesn't mean that energy was created in the process.
 It merely means that the lights have received some heat energy from the surroundings and converted it into the output energy.
 As we aren't able to measure this additional input, the apparent efficiency rises above 100%.